Particular/docs.particular.net/nservicebus/hosting/selecting.md

 ## On-premises

-For on-premises hosting, endpoints are typically hosted in background process running on servers, which are usually virtual machines.
-An endpoint can also be hosted in an interactive application, with a user interface, but this guidance focuses on server scenarios.
+For on-premises hosting, endpoints are typically hosted in background processes, running on servers, which are usually virtual machines.
+An endpoint can also be hosted in an interactive application with a user interface, but this guide focuses on server scenarios.

 ### Windows Services